MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 2. [Download the Visual Studio IntelliCode extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) from the marketplace, or install it directly from the **Extensions** view in Visual Studio Code.
 3. Reload and wait for dependencies to download and install (see status bar).

-To turn starred IntelliSense recommendations off, disable the extension by clicking **Extensions**.
+To turn off starred IntelliSense recommendations, disable the extension by clicking **Extensions**.
 Then, find and select the IntelliCode extension, and then click **Disable**.

-## Supported languages & workloads
+## Prerequisites

 The supported languages for AI-assisted IntelliSense completions are:
 - Java.
 To get AI-assisted IntelliSense for Java, you need Java 8 Update 151 or higher.
-(If you have a previous Java 8 version, you'll see the error **java.security.InvalidKeyException: Illegal key size**, and IntelliCode AI-assisted IntelliSense recommendations won't work.)
+(If you have a previous Java 8 version, you see the error **java.security.InvalidKeyException: Illegal key size**, and IntelliCode AI-assisted IntelliSense recommendations won't work.)
 - JavaScript and TypeScript
 - Python
 - SQL

-## Prerequisites

 The extension is supported by Visual Studio Code June 2021 Release 1.58 or later.

-AI-assisted IntelliSense for Java requires Java 8 Update 151 or higher.

-To get AI-assisted IntelliSense for Java, you need Java 8 Update 151 or higher.
-(If you have a previous Java 8 version, you'll see the error **java.security.InvalidKeyException: Illegal key size**, and IntelliCode AI-assisted IntelliSense recommendations won't work.)

 ## Troubleshoot